Models of interacting bosons with exact ground states: a unified approach

 {\bf Correlation functions: } All the density correlations in these ground states are identical to those in the corresponding classical problem.
 Specifically,

 where $C(\{n\})$ is an arbitrary function of occupation configurations, and $\clbra \dots \clket $ represents the thermal average in the classical ensemble defined by $K$.
-Therefore, whenever the classical system has a density wave order or certain constraints on the density distribution, so do the corresponding quantum ground states.
+Therefore, whenever the classical system has certain spontaneous symmetry breaking by density modulations or certain constraints on the density distribution, so do the corresponding quantum ground states.

 The boson correlation functions can also be explicitly related to certain density correlation functions in the corresponding classical problem.
 For example, for clusters $c$ and $c'$ of size $L$ (see the SM for more general expressions):